 - Rate and comment sections

-Trainual is an excellent knowledge management tool that you can use to onboard or refresh your current employees’ knowledge without location restrictions.
-Building learning materials, like sales handbooks, hiring checklists, and orientation outlines, is easy and hassle-free, thanks to its 150+ free pre-built templates.
+Trainual is an excellent knowledge management tool and lms software that you can use to onboard or refresh your current employees’ knowledge without location restrictions.
+Tasks like content authoring and building learning materials, like sales handbooks, hiring checklists, and orientation outlines, is easy and hassle-free, thanks to its 150+ free pre-built templates.
 While it does not support SCORM or other eLearning formats, there is the option of embedding images, videos, and multiple-choice questions.
 If you want to document your organization’s policies and procedures, this employee training tool also offers around 30+ free Standard Operating Procedure (SOP) templates that you can use, so you no longer have to start from scratch.

 Starting with Trainual is free, but after that, you’ll have to pay at least $99 USD per month.